giovannipozzobon/rp2350pc_job/documents/getstarted.md

 ## Booting Up

-At present HSTX crashes when tinyUSB initialises.
-I don't know why.
-So the USB system has to be initialised **<u>first</u>**.
+The boot up has a period of about 5 seconds or so where nothing seems to be happening.
+This is because the HSTX doesn't seem to like the USB booting.

-As feedback during this boot, the LED on the board will flash.
+As feedback during this boot, the Green LED on the board will flash.
 This indicates it is waiting for the USB to stabilise.
-At this point the video is started up, and shortly after that the monitor will sync.
+Shortly after that the monitor will sync.

 ## Code